Shadow and Bone: That ending explained and all your questions answered

 Here's a rundown of everything you need to know about the so-called Grishaverse.
 Plus, a few thoughts on what might happen after that charged ending.
-Throw more questions into the comments and we'll do our best to answer them!
+Throw more questions into the comments and I'll do my best to answer them!

-Read more: Shadow and Bone review: Netflix's ambitious fantasy needs one thing
+Read more: Shadow and Bone review: Impressive Netflix fantasy lacks one thing

 Warning: Spoilers ahead.